Need support? Text “WAVES” to 741741.

 Recognizing Signs of Distress in Service Members

-• Increased irritability or anger: Emotional volatility often masks deeper sadness or anxiety.
+• Increased irritability or anger masking deeper sadness

 Eating Disorders in the Military: The Silent Battle